mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Pirahã people](https://en.wikipedia.org/w/index.php?title=Pirah%C3%A3_people&oldid=1209357592) - The Pirahã (pronounced [piɾaˈhɐ̃]) are an indigenous people of the Amazon Rainforest in Brazil.
+They are the sole surviving subgroup of the Mura people, and are hunter-gatherers.
+They live mainly on the banks of the Maici River in Humaitá and Manicoré in the state of Amazonas.
+As of 2018, they number 800 individuals.
+The Pirahã people do not call th...

+- [Chicken gun](https://en.wikipedia.org/w/index.php?title=Chicken_gun&oldid=1194769968) - A chicken gun or flight impact simulator is a large-diameter, compressed-air gun used to fire bird carcasses at aircraft components in order to simulate high-speed bird strikes during the aircraft's flight.
+Jet engines and aircraft windshields are particularly vulnerable to damage from such strikes, and are the most common target in such tests.
+Alth...

+- [Trojan Room coffee pot](https://en.wikipedia.org/w/index.php?title=Trojan_Room_coffee_pot&oldid=1190704629) - The Trojan Room coffee pot was a coffee machine located in the Computer Laboratory of the University of Cambridge, England.
+Created in 1991 by Quentin Stafford-Fraser and Paul Jardetzky, it was migrated from their laboratory network to the web in 1993, becoming the world's first webcam.
+To save people working in the building the disappointment of fi...

+- [Veterstrikdiploma](https://en.wikipedia.org/w/index.php?title=Veterstrikdiploma&oldid=1174786622) - A veterstrikdiploma, also known as veterdiploma or strikdiploma (English: shoelacing diploma) is a diploma which children between 5 and 6 years can get in the Netherlands and Belgium after they manage to tie their shoelaces by themselves.
+It is often the first diploma a child achieves and thus has an important pedagogic meaning, giving the child the...

+- [Polar bear jail](https://en.wikipedia.org/w/index.php?title=Polar_bear_jail&oldid=1189644123) - The polar bear jail (officially known as the  Polar Bear Holding Facility) is a special building in Churchill, Manitoba, Canada where polar bears that are considered troublesome or dangerous are isolated until they can be relocated.Before the facility was established, polar bears which were considered dangerous were shot.
+The jail was established i...

 - [Jeffrey Manchester](https://en.wikipedia.org/w/index.php?title=Jeffrey_Manchester&oldid=1173147482) - Jeffrey Allen Manchester (born 1972) is an American convicted spree-robber and former United States Army Reserve officer known as the 'Rooftop Robber' or simply 'Roofman' due to his modus operandi of entering his targets (most commonly McDonald's locations) by drilling through the roof and dropping in.
 Before being apprehended for the second time in...

 - [Bogdanov affair](https://en.wikipedia.org/w/index.php?title=Bogdanov_affair&oldid=1183687764) - The Bogdanov affair was an academic dispute regarding the legitimacy of a series of theoretical physics papers written by French twins Igor and Grichka Bogdanov (alternatively spelled Bogdanoff).
 The papers were published in reputable scientific journals, and were alleged by their authors to culminate in a theory for describing what occurred before ...